Authenticating users with an external provider with OAuth2 and OpenID¶

 Lime CRM can be configured to enable authentication using any external provider that supports an authentication flow through OAuth2 and OpenID Connect.

-Note that this does not automatically create users or their appropriate groups and access privileges and merely handles authentication i.e. logging in.
+Note that this does not automatically create users or their appropriate groups and access privileges.
+It merely handles authentication, i.e. logging in.

-• An external authentication provider that supports OAuth2 and OpenID, this has been successfully tested with Auth0 and Okta but should work with others.
+- An external authentication provider that supports OAuth2 and OpenID.
+This has been successfully tested with Auth0 and Okta, but it should work with other providers as well.

-• Users that whish to login must already exist in the Lime database and have their username set to their email address as it appears in the external provider.
-The user being authenticated will be automatically logged in as the user with a matching email address as their username in the Lime database.
+- Users that wish to log in must already exist in the Lime database and have their username set to their email address as it appears in the external provider.
+The user being authenticated will automatically be logged in as a user with matching email address as their username in the Lime database.

-The external provider will validate that an an authorization token is created for a trusted endpoint and verify that the user is not redirected somewhere they should not be.
-For this reason the redirect URL configured in our config needs to be configured with the provider as well.
+The external provider will validate that an authorization token is created for a trusted endpoint and verify that the user is not redirected somewhere they should not.
+For this reason the redirect URL needs to be configured with the provider as well.
 This may be known as callback URL at most providers.

 The scopes that we will request and which needs to be permitted by the provider include openid, email, and profile.
 These do not normally require any explicit configuration and are often implicitly enabled by default.